 Manage app details on the Description tab.

-Manage/view information on the Settings > Payment Information tab and view Reporting.
+Manage/view information at Settings > Payment Information and the Reporting tab.

 View the Reporting tab.